Encanto: Design

-Encanto was the "hardest film" to date for heads of animation Renato dos Anjos and Kira Lehtomaki because they were asked to fully develop a dozen characters, as opposed to other animated films which primarily feature two or three characters out of a large cast.
+Encanto was the "hardest film" to date for heads of animation Renato dos Anjos and Kira Lehtomäki because they were asked to fully develop a dozen characters, as opposed to other animated films which primarily feature two or three characters out of a large cast.
 Accordingly, the characters required a degree of complexity that Disney Animation had previously never achieved.
 Journalist Edna Liliana Valencia Murillo was the Afro-Caribbean consultant and contributed greatly towards Félix, Dolores, and Antonio's designs.
 According to Howard, certain characters' Afro-Latin hairstyles were essential.
 Disney veterans Ian Gooding and Lorelay Bové were hired as production designers for the film.
 Lorelay and her sister, costume design lead Neysa Bové, hoped to represent the film's various communities well.
 Neysa requested Colombian consultants, which included an anthropologist and botanist.

 Instead of fabrics similar to neoprene that are often depicted in films, the characters' costumes are generally loose.
 The clothes are meant to appear as though they are from Colombia.
 The designers emphasized embroidery, texture, and movement; each costume—except Isabela's—is asymmetric, with a handmade feeling.
 In Encanto, personalities and family ties are represented through color.
 For example, Pepa and Félix's side of the family wear warm tones of orange, yellow, and red—an homage to his Caribbean ancestry.

 By contrast, Julieta and Agustín's side wear cool tones of blues, purples, and greens.
 Alma "sits in the middle", with darker hues, such as purple, black, and brown.
 Each Madrigal has a symbol on their clothing that denotes their gift, such as barbells on Luisa's skirt and Pepa's sun earrings.
 Due to her lack of a gift, Mirabel has symbols of the other family members' gifts embroidered across her skirt, in addition to her face and name.

 The residents of the Encanto dress in neutral tones; thus, the main family are distinguished by their vivid colors.
 They needed to be distinctive while not standing out, which visual development artist Jin Kim said occasionally made them harder to design than the main cast.
 Disney used simple silhouettes for the villagers' clothes to make them seem and feel similar to typical residents from the Colombian coffee region.
 They incorporated depictions of the Sombrero vueltiao from the Zenú Indigenous Community and the Sombrero Aguadeño from the Aguadas Community.